planetmarshall/pillow-jpls/README.md

 pip install dist/<wheel_name>.whl
 ```

-Note that wheels created this way will not be portable and are suitable only for local use.
+Note that wheels created this way are unlikely to be portable and are suitable only for local use.
 A Dockerfile is provided
-in the root repository to install the prerequisites.
+in the root repository to install the prerequisites, see also the CI job that builds a wheel using only system
+dependencies.

 Tests
 -----